ahaffg/coedseren/README.md

 4. Poor performance on smaller screens.
 Text harder to read.
  - Solution: Solved this by using media queries and also altering the font color.

 Apart from these issues there have been several minor issues.
-The majority of these has been due to miss spelled tags, attributes and other mistakes.
+The majority of these has been due to misspelled tags, attributes and other mistakes.

 ### Validator Testing